Obvious really a brooch bouquet needs loads of brooches, the number

 needed will depend factors such as on the size that you want your bouquet, your

 budget, the size of your chosen bouquet holder.
-Donated brooches keep the price
+Second hand brooches from friends and family may help keep the price

 need.
-I am using 2 x 50cm length PER brooch.
-I bought my wire from
+I am using 2 x 50 cm length PER brooch.

-more space in the handle for the stems, a lot of the others on sale have very
+more space in the handle for the stems, a lot of the others I have seen on sale have very

-Stem wrap, (optional ) called parafilm wrap in either white or green, I got
+You may want to use stem wrap, (optional I didn't ) it's called parafilm wrap in either white or green, I got

 mine from Ebay